Tronix286/DOSMID/README.TXT

 New DOSMid options:

  /cms=XXX  Force dosmid to use Creative Music System / Game Blaster
            on port XXX.
-If not forced, DOSMID use the default port 220h.
-           The port part is optional, that means you can use "/cms" to just force CMS usage.
+The port part is optional, that means you can use "/cms" to just force CMS usage on default 220h port.

 ============================= ORIGINAL DOSMID.TXT